DylanWusee/PointPWC/README.md

 This is the code for [PointPWC-Net](https://arxiv.org/abs/1911.12408), a deep coarse-to-fine network designed for 3D scene flow estimation from 3D point clouds.

 **Update:**

-Self-supervised loss is release in model.py(multiScaleChamferSmoothCurvature).
+* Self-supervised loss is release in model.py(multiScaleChamferSmoothCurvature).
 You can train the self-supervised model by using train_self.py.
+* Update PointConvFlow to compute the patch-to-patch cost volume.
+* Update a updated model pretrain weight to get a better result.

 ## Prerequisities